 Click on the titles of the attractions to open up Google maps for easy navigation.

 A great place to start a tour of Helsinki.
-The best way to see the stadium and the surrounding landscape is from the 72-meter stadium tower.
-[Note: the tower is closed due to renovation until 2020] (official website)
+The best way to see the stadium and the surrounding landscape is from the 72-meter stadium tower. (official website)

 Finland was selected to host the 1940 Summer Olympics, but due to the outbreak of World War II, the Olympics were canceled.
 Following the war, Finland hosted the 1952 Olympics.
 It was and still to this day is the northernmost city at which a summer Olympic Games have been held.

 The Helsinki 1952 Olympic Games were also the games where the most number of world records were broken, surpassed only by the 2008 Summer Olympics in Beijing.
 The Soviet Union, the People’s Republic of China, Hong Kong, Indonesia, Israel, Thailand, and Saarland made their Olympic debuts in Helsinki 1952.
 The stadium was also reused for the 2005 World Athletics championships.

 The Finnish National Opera house sits on the northeast shore of Töölö bay.
 It was opened in 1993 to host Opera and Ballet performances.

 The Opera House features two auditoriums, the main auditorium with 1,350, seats and a smaller studio auditorium with 300-500 seats.

 The Finnish National Opera stages four to six premieres a year with close to 140 performances.
 The Ballet organizes around 110 performances annually.
 The Finnish National Opera has around 250,000 visitors a year.

 The building is accessed from the Töölö bay side during opening hours.
 It is possible to get a guided tour but it needs to be arranged in advance. (official website)